 • If in Buenos Aires, the most reliable and convenient place to pick up the money for most is at More Money’s main location at Libertad 1057, downtown.

-• Amounts over AR$10,000 may be harder to process.
+• Amounts over AR$50,000 may be harder to process.
 Again, it is better to send smaller amounts at first.

-• If you get an email indicating the transaction is delayed be proactive in calling their customer service at 1-877-815-1531 to get it handled.
+• In the unlikely event you get an email indicating the transaction is delayed be proactive in calling their customer service at 1 (888) 736-4859 to get it handled.

-• When you go pick up your money, bring copies of the same documents that Xoom requested during the course of the possible odyssey with your order.
+• When you go pick up your money, bring copies of the same documents (ID) that were requested during signup.

 • There is a U.S.$2,999 transaction limit and a U.S.$ 6,000 a month limit.

 • By clicking our affiliate Remitly link you get a $20 sign-up bonus.